harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 For information about permissions required to build on Kubernetes clusters, go to **Permissions Required** in the [Kubernetes Cluster Connector Settings Reference](https://developer.harness.io/docs/platform/connectors/cloud-providers/ref-cloud-providers/kubernetes-cluster-connector-settings-reference).

-### Delegates

-#### How the build pod communicates with delegate?
+### How does the build pod communicate with the delegate?

-The delegate will communicate to the temp pod which is created by the container step through the build pod IP.
-The build pod have a lite engine running with port 20001.
+The delegate communicates to the temp pod created by the container step through the build pod IP.
+Build pods have a lite engine running on port 20001.

-#### What's the purpose of adding SCM_SKIP_SSL=true in the delegate YAML?

-It skips SSL verification for SCM connections

-#### What should we do on experiencing OOM on java heap for the delegate?
+### Experiencing OOM on java heap for the delegate

-Try increasing the CPU request and limit both.
-Check CPU utilization in-case.
+Check CPU utilization and try increasing the CPU request and limit amounts.

+Your Java options must use [UseContainerSupport](https://eclipse.dev/openj9/docs/xxusecontainersupport/) instead of `UseCGroupMemoryLimitForHeap`, which was removed in JDK 11.

-#### We have Kubernetes delegates with multiple instances and have noticed that during some executions, the same instance in each step and causes the pipeline to fail, as one delegate may have a file and the other instance does not.
-How can we ensure the same instance is used for each step?
+### I have multiple delegates in multiple instances.
+How can I ensure the same instance is used for each step?

-The workaround here is to use single replica delegates for these types of tasks and use a delegate name selector (this might compromise on delegate's high availability although)
+Use single replica delegates for tasks that require the same instance, and use a delegate selector by delegate name.
+The tradeoff is that you might have to compromise on your delegates' high availability.

+### Delegate is not able to connect to the created build farm

+If you get this error when using a Kubernetes cluster build infrastructure, and you have confirmed that the delegate is installed in the same cluster where the build is running, you may need to allow port 20001 in your network policy to allow pod-to-pod communication.

+For more delegate and Kubernetes troubleshooting guidance, go to [Troubleshooting Harness](https://developer.harness.io/docs/troubleshooting/troubleshooting-nextgen).

 ## Self-signed certificates